elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

 This guide serves only to get you up and running with the Elk Pi board.

 You can do much more, such as connect it to WiFi, copy new plugins to it, as well as compile your own plugins for it.

-For all this, please refer to subsequent sections in the documentation!
+Before working with your own development on the board, be sure to also read subsequent sections of this documentation - especially the final section, [developing with the ELK Development Board](elk_development_board_setup.md).